dotansimha/graphql-code-generator/docs/getting-started/documents-field.md

   - './src/dir2/*.graphql'
 ```

-And, you can specify files to exclude:
+You can specify files to exclude by prefixing the Glob expression with `!`:

 ```yml
 documents: